mozilla/badgekit-api-client/docs/assessment.md

 ### Options

-This method takes an optional second parameter to specify pagination data:
+This method takes optional parameters to specify pagination and processed data:

+* `processed` - _boolean indicating processed or unprocessed applications_
 * `paginate` - _JSON object_
  * `page` - _page of results to return_
  * `count` - _number of results per page_